malcolmsgroves/knight-moves/README.md

 ```

 ## Search
 This program performs a breadth-first search for the shortest path.
-Moves are queued when created and dequeued when the knight moves from the position.
-Additionally, previously visited positions are avoided in future moves.
+The graph is created using OOP with nodes that point to a parent and children nodes.
+During breadth-first search, the root node is the starting position.
+Moves are queued when created and dequeued when the children are created.
+Additionally, previously visited positions are avoided in future moves by indexing into a 2D array.

+## Improvements
+In order to improve scalability, the graph could be implemented with a hash table that holds adjacency lists.